Graeme Samuel: Career

 Samuel was also the chairman of the Melbourne and Olympic Parks Trust, which oversees both Melbourne Park and Olympic Park.

 In July 2012, Samuel was appointed Chairman of the Victorian Taxi Services Commission following the Victorian Government's initiative to clean up and provide better regulation around the taxi cab industry.
 The Government's Taxi Industry Inquiry headed by Allan Fels recommended sweeping reforms to improve taxi services in Victoria.
 Samuel is charged with overseeing on the ground implementation of Fels' reforms.

-From 29 October 2019, Samuel conducted the second independent review of the EPBC Act, supported by an expert panel.
-The final report was submitted on 30 October 2020 to the Minister of the Environment.
+From 29 October 2019, Samuel conducted the second independent review of the Environment Protection and Biodiversity Conservation Act 1999, the primary biodiversity protection legislation in Australia.
+Supported by an expert panel, the final report was submitted on 30 October 2020 to the Minister of the Environment, Sussan Ley, making 38 recommendations.